 Payments under the Tax Receivables Agreement generally will be based on the tax reporting positions that Andina determines (with the amount of subject payments determined in consultation with an advisory firm and subject to the TRA Holder Representative's review and consent), and the IRS or another taxing authority may challenge all or any part of a position taken with respect to Tax Attributes or the utilization thereof, as well as other tax positions that Andina may take, and a court may sustain such a challenge.
 In the event that any Tax Attributes initially claimed or utilized by the Tax Group are disallowed, the TRA Holders will not be required to reimburse Andina for any excess payments that may previously have been made pursuant to the Tax Receivables Agreement, for example, due to adjustments resulting from examinations by taxing authorities.
-Rather, any excess payments made to such TRA Holders will be applied against and reduce any future cash payments otherwise required to be made by Andina to the applicable TRA Holders under the Tax Receivables Agreement, after the determination of such excess.
+Rather, any excess payments made to such TRA Holders will be applied against and reduce any future cash payments otherwise required to be made by Andina to the applied against and reduce any future cash payments otherwise required to be made by Andina to the applicable TRA Holders under the Tax Receivables Agreement, after the determination of such excess.
 However, a challenge to any Tax Attributes initially claimed or utilized by the Tax Group may not arise for a number of years following the initial time of such payment and, even if challenged earlier, such excess cash payment may be greater than the amount of future cash payments that Andina might otherwise be required to make under the terms of the Tax Receivables Agreement.
-As a result, there might not be future cash payments against which such excess can be applied, and Andina could be required to make payments under the Tax Receivables Agreement in excess of the Tax Group's actual savings in respect of the Tax Attributes.
+As a result, there might not be future cash payments under the Tax Receivables Agreement in excess of the Tax Group's actual savings in respect of the Tax Attributes.